4paradigm/OpenMLDB/docs/en/reference/sql/dql/NO_TABLE_SELECT_CLAUSE.md

-# No Table SELECT
+# No-table SELECT

-The no table Select statement computes the constant expression, and the computing does not depend on tables and columns.
+The no-table Select statement computes the constant expression, and the computing does not depend on tables and columns.

 ## Syntax